kozec/sc-controller/docs/actions.md

 For example, `click(dpad(...))` set to pad will create dpad that activates buttons only when pressed.

 #### mode(button1, action1, [button2, action2... buttonN, actionN] [, default] )
 Defines mode shifting.
 If physical buttonX is pressed, actionX is executed.
 Optional default action is executed if none from specified buttons is pressed.

 #### sens(x_axis [, y_axis [, z_axis]], action)
 Modifies sensitivity of physical stick or pad.

+#### feedback(side, [amplitude=256 [, period=100 [, count=1 ]]], action)
+Enables haptic feedback for specified action, if action supports it.
+Side has to be one of LEFT, RIGHT or BOTH.
+All remaining numbers can be anything from 1 to 32768, but note that setting count to large number will start long running feedback that you may not be able to stop.

 # Shortcuts: